ovh/docs/pages/cloud/dedicated/installing_rtm/guide.pt-pt.md

 labels:
   host: hostname
-  host_type: you can add tag for server and retreive it in grafana host list
+  host_type: you can add tag for server and retrieve it in grafana host list

 parameters:
   source-dir: /opt/beamium/sources